wells-wood-research/tessera/README.md

 ## Overview

-Tessera decomposes protein structures into a vocabulary of 40 evolutionarily conserved structural fragments, enabling:
+Tessera is a fully vectorised Python library that decomposes protein structures into structural fragments.
+By default, it uses a curated vocabulary of 40 evolutionarily conserved structural fragments, enabling:

 - **Fast structural comparison** — 68× faster than RMSD-based methods (including initialisation)
 - **Compact representation** — 90% reduction in memory requirements